-Lessons learned from Malawi: Discuss with Terrie Taylor
+Lessons learned in Malawi: Discuss with Terrie Taylor

 Terrie Taylor, DO, a Michigan State University Distinguished Professor of Internal Medicine, leads the Blantyre Malaria Project, Queen Elizabeth Central Hospital (QECH), in Malawi.
 She’s been conducting malaria research and treating patients there six month a year for the past twenty five years.
 In 2010, Malawi and MSU were named one of ten International Centers of Excellence in Malaria Research (ICEMR) by the U.S. National Institutes of Health.

 Next week, July 23 to 26, she will be fielding questions and sharing her vast experience with us.
 To kick-off the discussion, she shared with me some highlights from her work.
 Feel free to start asking questions and sharing thoughts today.

 Question: Please give us a brief introduction on the Blantyre Malaria Project at the Queen Elizabeth Central Hospital in Malawi, and how you came to work there.

 The Blantyre Malaria Project began in 1987 when the Malawi Ministry of Health identified “severe malaria in children” as a research priority.
 A red carpet was rolled out by Dr. Ankie Borgstein, then principal pediatrician at the Queen Elizabeth Central Hospital (QECH), which was fortuitous because in 1991, QECH became the first teaching hospital for the new University of Malawi College of Medicine.